-The following critical needs are prioritized when processing Solidary Grant applications:
+The following are examples of hardships prioritized when processing Solidarity Grant applications:

 - Health & Safety (e.g., medical care)

 - Basic Needs (e.g., food and shelter)

 - Extreme circumstances (e.g., the threat of deportation/non-re-entry)

 After applying, you should receive an email communication from the Solidarity Grant Administrator(s) within 2 weeks.
 The Solidarity Grant Administrator(s) can be reached at email@example.com with any questions or comments regarding submitted Solidarity Grant applications.

 If you are interested in serving on the committee that oversees the Solidarity Grant Program, please email firstname.lastname@example.org.

 Each year, the Solidarity Grant Program has a finite amount to award to applicants, and the overseers of this program make every effort to steward the budget well and aim to help the greatest number of applicants experiencing hardship while being cognizant of concerns of social justice and the criticality of each individual’s financial need.
 To learn more about how the program is run and decisions are made, please click here.

 Tuition Waiver Pool